Sergei Parshivlyuk

 Sergei Viktorovich Parshivlyuk (Сергей Викторович Паршивлюк; born 18 March 1989) is a Russian coach and a former player who played as a right-back.
-He is an assistant coach with Dynamo Moscow.
+He is an assistant manager with Dynamo Moscow.

 Career

 Club

 Parshivlyuk attended "Spartak Moscow" football school.
 In his youth, he began as a forward, then as a right midfielder, and he has finally become a right back.

 He made his first appearance for the senior team on 27 July 2007 when he came off the substitutes' bench to replace Martin Jiránek in a league game against Zenit St. Petersburg.
 His debut at the European level came on 4 October 2007 in a UEFA Cup match between BK Häcken and Spartak.
 In the 2011–12 season, Parshivlyuk was named as club captain at Spartak.

 On 31 August 2016, Parshivlyuk signed a three-year contract with Anzhi Makhachkala.

 On 9 June 2017, he moved to Rostov, signing a 2-year contract.

 On 24 June 2019, he signed a 2-year contract with an 1-year extension option with Dynamo Moscow.
 He extended his contract with Dynamo for the 2021–22 season on 12 June 2021.
 On 20 June 2022, he extended his contract for 2022–23 season and announced he will also enroll in a coaching academy, with hope to eventually transition to Dynamo's coaching staff.
 On 27 June 2023, he extended his contract for the 2023–24 season.
 Parshivlyuk retired from playing in June 2024.